genomicsclass/leanpub/manuscript/matrix_operations.md

 {/$$}

-**Optional Homework**: use what you know about matrix multiplication to convince yourself that the above is correct.
+[CHECK] **Optional Homework**: use what you know about matrix multiplication to convince yourself that the above is correct.

 In R you can form an identity matrix this way: